Heirship & Estate Administration in Texas

 Regardless of whether a decedent had a will, the estate will still need to be managed.
 This can be a significant undertaking for those who are named executors (in situations where there is a will) or administrators (in cases where there is not a will) – especially if an estate is of high net worth, financially complex, or the subject of dispute.

-At Hendershot, Cannon & Hisey, P.C. our Houston attorneys have extensive experience helping appointed executors and administrators navigate the Texas estate administration process, including matters of probate and heirship.
+At Hendershot, Cowart & Hisey, P.C. our Houston attorneys have extensive experience helping appointed executors and administrators navigate the Texas estate administration process, including matters of probate and heirship.
 Call (713) 909-7323 or contact us online to discuss how we can help.

 When There Isn’t a Will: Texas Intestacy Law